 We are now shipping orders for Spring 2021.
 Please note that we are currently experiencing a 3 to 4 week backlog as we catch up on orders that have been placed all winter.
-Orders place today will not be shipped untill late May/Early June.
+Orders place today will not be shipped untill late June.

 Common name: Beardtongue Blackbeard was a famous English pirate known for his black facial hair.
 The name of this hardy perennial is a play on words from the common name for Penstemon, Beardtongue.
 The dark feature referenced on this plant is its incredible foliage.
 Dark purple flower stems hold its lilac purple flowers with their white flaring tubes high above the low mound of deep eggplant purple leaves.
 Attractive dark burgundy seed pods follow the flowering performance for extended seasonal interest.
 ‘Blackbeard’ stays strictly upright all season long with no lodging.
 Like all Penstemons, this one takes the heat...